Fj00/CEL/README.md

 ## Getting Started

-The repository contains cwl.txt, the master CWL list.
-Also in the main folder is cwl_csw.txt, which only contains CSW-only words in CWL.
-The 2-15 folder contains subsets of cwl by word length, from 2-15 letters.
-The a-z folder contains subsets of cwl by starting letter, from A-Z. More subset lists can be generated if desired.
-In the future, these lists will be updated to stay consistent with cwl.txt.
+The repository contains `cwl.txt`, the master CWL list.
+Also in the main folder is `cwl_csw.txt`, which only contains CSW-only words in CWL.
+The `2-15` folder contains subsets of CWL by word length, from 2-15 letters.
+The `a-z` folder contains subsets of CWL by starting letter, from A-Z. More subset lists can be generated if desired.
+In the future, these lists will be updated to stay consistent with `cwl.txt`.

 ## Methodology